bloc-buster/perfect-numbers/README.md

 # perfect numbers
 - python program that computes perfect numbers within a range of numbers
-- the program compares the run times of multiprocessing vs. sequential processing
+- the program compares the run times of multiprocessing vs. sequential processing on a batch system